ECMAScript for XML

+Retired programming language extension for XML in JavaScript.

 ECMAScript for XML (E4X) was an extension to ECMAScript (which includes ActionScript, JavaScript, and JScript) to add native support for Extensible Markup Language (XML).
 The goal was to provide a simpler alternative to the Document Object Model (DOM) interface for accessing XML documents.
-E4X added XML as a primitive data structure to allow faster access and better support within the language.
+E4X added XML as a primitive data structure to allow faster and easier access to XML manipulation and better support within the language.

 E4X was standardized by Ecma International in the ECMA-357 standard.
 The first edition was published in June 2004 and the second edition in December 2005.
 However, the E4X standard was deprecated by the Mozilla Foundation in 2014, and it was withdrawn by ISO/IEC in 2021.